OmarG247/Musika/README.md

 ## Musika Features

-*   Import 0 or more Musika files to utilize their patterns/music in a file
 *   Add the following metadata to a song:
     *   song title
     *   song author(s)
     *   key signature
     *   time signature
-    *   base tempo
+    *   tempo
-    *   base octave
+    *   octave
+*   Change the metadata for a song in the middle of it to change aspects such as key, time, tempo, and octave
 *   Define patterns/riffs that can be used in songs (like functions in a program)
 *   Define chords that can modularize complex macro-notes (chords)
 *   Take a segment of music and have it repeat a number of times
 *   Layer music segments on top of each other
-*   Change the metadata for a song in the middle of it to change aspects such as key, time, tempo, and octave
-*   Write notes in the specified key, give them a length, and keep the octave at the base or shift it one higher or lower
+*   Write notes in the specified key, give them a length, and keep the octave at the base or shift it higher or lower
 *   Write comments in the code to make developer/composer notes
+*   Import 0 or more Musika files to utilize their patterns/music in a file

 ## How to program in Musika